rodekruis/IBF-system/WHAT_IS_NEW_IN_IBF.md

 - Not all changes to the IBF-system are listed here.
 Only those that result in different functionality or different user experience.
 - This list is meant to explain changes since the last manual.
 Please open the manual from the dashboard for a full explanation on the IBF-system.

+### 24-03-2025 (v0.305.0)

+- All IBF: Purple theme is used throughout IBF Portal also for warning events, instead of just for trigger events.
+- All IBF: Information in event 'bubble' is simplified and aligned across all disaster types.
+- All IBF: Timeline is further simplified and aligned across all disaster types.
+- All IBF: All links to external websites open in a separate browser tab.

 ### 03-03-2025 (v0.292.0)

 - Typhoon and drought: Timeline is simplified by disabling the buttons and showing duration visually instead of text.